content-manager-sdk/Community/Samples/ServiceAPI/CSharp/ServerEditPlugin/ReadMe.md

-# Server dpcument edit ServiceAPI Plugin
+# Server document edit ServiceAPI Plugin
 This plugin checks in and out a document out to and from a shared folder on the server.
-This could be called from a [Web Client add-in](http://www.hprm.info/blog/2016/1/1/web-and-native-client-add-in) to check a document for a user to edit and then allow the user to check it back in.
+This could be called from a [Web Client add-in](http://www.hprm.info/blog/2016/1/1/web-and-native-client-add-in) to check out a document for a user to edit and then allow the user to check it back in.

 ## Setup
 To use this sample: